ToluGIT/DLP-AWS-lambda/README.md

 Go to the Macie console by visiting this link: [https://us-east-1.console.aws.amazon.com/macie/home?region=us-east-1#getStartedQuick](https://us-east-1.console.aws.amazon.com/macie/home?region=us-east-1#getStartedQuick)

-After clicking <kbd>Getting started</kbd>, you'll see an introduction to Amazon Macie, detailing the service-linked role that AWS creates to enable Macie to scan S3 buckets.
+After clicking <kbd>Getting started</kbd>, you'll see an introduction to Amazon Macie, detailing the service-linked role AWS creates to enable Macie to scan S3 buckets.

 To continue, <kbd>Enable Macie</kbd>.

 Once enabled, you may need to wait a few minutes and refresh the page occasionally until Macie is fully ready to display the main dashboard screen.

-it should look similar to this
+It should look similar to this

 ![image](https://github.com/user-attachments/assets/f885849c-b96b-4940-969b-d1947468dbc0)